International call

-International telephone calls are those made between different countries.
-These telephone calls are processed by international gateway exchanges (switches).
-Charges for these calls were high initially but declined greatly during the 20th century due to advances in technology liberalization.
+An international telephone call is a call between the origination and destination located in different countries.
+In the public switched telephone network (PSTN), these telephone calls are processed by international gateway exchanges (switches).
+Charges for these calls were high historically but declined greatly during the 20th century due to advances in technology liberalization.
 Originally they were placed via long-distance operators.
-The calls were transmitted by cable, communications satellite, radio, and more recently, fiber optics and Voice over Internet Protocol (VoIP).
-International direct dialling was introduced in the 1970s, so calls can be dialed by country code without an operator.
+The calls are transmitted by cable, radio links, fiber, and communications satellites, but the advent of the Internet has enabled direct connections from endpoint to endpoint with Voice over Internet Protocol (VoIP) technologies.
+In the 1960s, the International Telecommunication Union (ITU) established a world-wide telephone numbering plan to facilitate fully automatic international service, by the use of telephone country codes.
+International direct dialing in the PSTN was introduced in the 1970s so that calls could be initiated without an operator.

 International calls can be paid via telephone card (aka phone card, calling card).
 These popular telecommunications products allow users to initiate an international call from almost anywhere in the world.
 These cards typically offer rates lower than most traditional long-distance products and services, and can be used via landline, cellular phone, PBX, and some VoIP services, as well as from some airports and hotels.

 In the United Kingdom, there are various ways to make an international call.
 For users with access to a landline: